-03. Knowledge.
+03.22 Knowledge.
 The facts, concepts, ideas, and relationships that support successful on-the-job performance.
-Normally referenced together with skills and attitudes and abbreviated as KSttitudes.
+Normally referenced together with skills and attitudes and abbreviated as Knowledge Skills and Attitudes (KSA)s.

+03.23 Mentoring.
+The process where an experienced performer teaches, coaches, or assists a candidate, or employee who is learning a process or task, through the performance of a task.
+This is the primary method of knowledge transfer and skill development utilized in the RI-CBQ program.

+03.24 Resident Inspector Qualification Practical Assessment Board.
+A minimum three-person board that should contain a cross-section of knowledgeable staff that are qualified or were previously qualified as Resident Inspectors.
+This board is applicable only to individuals who are qualifying as resident inspectors per IMC 1245 Appendix C17.

-03. On-the-job Training (OJT).
+03.25 On-the-job Training (OJT).
 A training method that uses structured hands-on activities to develop the required job-related knowledge and skills.

+03.26 Performance Requirements.
+The specific individual tasks that an employee must perform and be assessed against the established standard, to demonstrate the ability to successfully perform each critical task in whole.

-03. Post-Qualification Training.
+03.27 Post-Qualification Training.
 Training received after qualification to supplement or enhance the professional development of NRC staff.
 (See also Refresher Training and Continuing Training.)

-03. Proficiency-Level Training and Qualification.
+03.28 Proficiency-Level Training and Qualification.
 The activities designed to develop the technical knowledge and interpersonal skills of inspectors already qualified at the basic-level.
-Successful completion of the proficiency-level training and qualification activities leads to Full Inspector Qualification.03.
-Qualification Journal. document listing the requirements for achieving qualification and containing the documentation of successful completion of the formal classroom instruction, OJT, and individual study requirements.
+Successful completion of the proficiency-level training and qualification activities leads to Full Inspector Qualification.
+(Not applicable to individuals who are in the resident inspector training and qualification program as outlined in IMC 1245 Appendix C17.)

+03.29 Qualification Journal.
+A document listing the requirements for achieving qualification and containing the documentation of successful completion of the formal classroom instruction, OJT, and individual study requirements.
+For individuals who are pursuing qualifications as a resident inspector, the qualification journal will be electronic and hosted in the NRC CLE.

+03.30 Qualification Phase.
+The separate portions of the RI-CBQ program for which critical tasks were identified.
+There are three phases in the RI-CBQ program, Fundamental, Basic, and Apprentice.
+The phases were identified to represent three levels of capability.
+The Fundamental Phase is a preparatory period, where candidates complete requirements to prepare for working at a reactor site.
+In the Basic Phase candidates learn to perform the basic duties of Resident Inspectors under direct supervision.
+During the Apprentice Phase, candidates independently perform the day-to-day functions of a Resident Inspector while learning the more complex portions of the job under the instruction and guidance of the Senior Resident Inspector.

-03. Refresher Training.
+03.31 Refresher Training.
 Activities designed to maintain the overall level of performance by: